-The federal government provides need-based federal aid called Federal Student Financial Aid, which is composed of different programs, grants, scholarships, work-study and loan programs.
-The available grants include Pell grants, FSEOG Grants, SMART Grants, and Academic Competitiveness Grants (ACG).
+The federal government provides need-based federal aid called Federal Student Financial Aid, which includes grants, scholarships, work-study and loan programs.
+The available grants include both the Pell Grant and the Supplemental Educational Opportunity Grant (SEOG).
 Students need to apply for need-based federal student aid by completing the Free Application for Federal Student Aid (FAFSA) annually.

 Georgia Tuition Equalization Grant (GTEG)

 The Georgia Tuition Equalization Grant (GTEG) program provides grants to eligible Georgia residents that attend an approved private college in Georgia.
 Students must be U.S. citizens or classified as permanent resident aliens, as well as legal residents of Georgia, as defined by the Georgia Student Finance Authority, for a minimum of twelve consecutive months immediately preceding check-in day.
 Students must enroll full time in an undergraduate degree program.
 Certain other conditions apply.
 The award amount for the 2022-2023 academic year is projected at $450 per semester; $900 per school year.

 TFC scholarships do not require students to submit a FAFSA.
 However, the college encourages students to do so to maximize their potential for financial aid.
 Only full-time residential students are eligible for institutional financial aid.
 Students confirm offers of financial aid by submitting the deposit and all documents needed to complete their financial aid files.